sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

     _padding: 0,
     color: (1.0, 1.0, 1.0).into(),
 };
-//If we want to use bytemuck, we must first implement these two traits unsafe impl bytemuck::Zeroable for Light {}
-unsafe impl bytemuck::Pod for Light {}

  // We'll want to update our lights position, so we use COPY_DST let light_buffer = device.create_buffer_with_data(
     bytemuck::cast_slice(&[light]),